-The Company maintains a tax-qualified, partially funded and non-contributory post-employment defined benefit plan covering all regular full-time employees.
-The Company conforms with the minimum regulatory benefit of Republic Act (R.A.)
-7641, The Retirement Pay Law, which is of a defined benefit type and provides for a lump sum retirement benefit equal to 22.5-day pay for every year of credited service.
+The Company maintains a tax-qualified, fully funded and non-contributory postemployment defined benefit plan covering all regular full-time employees.
+The Company conforms with the minimum regulatory benefit of Republic Act No. 7641, The Retirement Pay Law, which is of a defined benefit type and provides for a lump sum retirement benefit equal to 22.5-day pay for every year of credited service.
 The normal retirement age is 60 with a minimum of five years of credited service.
-In 2021, the Company's BOD approved the amendment on the Company's post-employment defined benefit plan, which resulted in the recognition of past service cost in the same year.
-There was no similar amendment approved in 2023 and 2022.